juchong/ADIS16448-RoboRIO-Driver/README.md

 **Your RoboRIO should be imaged to match the version of the NI Update Suite installed on your PC.** For example, if you have the latest (of this writing) update suite installed (2020.0.0), then you must also have the **FRC_roboRIO_2020_v10** image and **roboRIO_6.0.0f1** firmware installed.
 This driver relies heavily on the FPGA image loaded in the RoboRIO and _**will not work**_ on older versions.
 The most current NI Update Suite can be found [here](https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html#333285).

 ![ADIS16448 Breakout Board Installed on a RoboRIO](https://raw.githubusercontent.com/juchong/ADIS16448-RoboRIO-Driver/master/docs/IMG_5514.JPG)

-## How do I use the IMU with my programming language?

-Click on the language you're looking to use above.
-Each folder includes instructions specific to the language specified.
-If you're looking for more information on using the sensor, be sure to check out the [ADI FIRST Robotics Wiki Page](https://wiki.analog.com/first/first_robotics_donation_resources).

-## Can I order my own PCB?
-Where can I find the schematic?

-The schematic, layout, and manufacturing files can be found in this repository under `hardware/`.
-Copies of this board may be purchased from OSH Park using this [link](https://oshpark.com/shared_projects/G8nquDEx).